maragudk/go-ahead/README.md

 # go-ahead

-A starter template for web apps.
+A starter template for SaaS web apps.
 I use this for quickly getting a new web app set up.

 ## Features